apache/echarts-doc/en/option/series/gauge.md

 ) }}

 ## detail(Object)
-the detail about gauge board which is used to show data.
+The detail about gauge chart which is used to show data.
 ### show(boolean) = true
 Whether to show the details.
 ### width(number) = 100
-the width of detail.
+The width of detail.
 ### height(number) = 40
-the height of detail.
+The height of detail.
 ### backgroundColor(Color) = 'transparent'
-the background color of detail.
+The background color of detail.
 ### borderWidth(number) = 0
-the border width of detail.
+The border width of detail.
 ### borderColor(Color) = '#ccc'
-the border color of detail.
+The border color of detail.
 ### offsetCenter(Array) = [0, '40%']
-the offset position relative to the center of gauge board.
+The offset position relative to the center of gauge chart.
 The first item of array is the horizontal offset; the second item of array is the vertical offset.
-It could be absolute value and also the percentage relative to the radius of gauge board.
+It could be absolute value and also the percentage relative to the radius of gauge chart.
 ### textStyle(Object)
 {{ use: partial-text-style(
     prefix="###",